Friday September 30, 2005

 rudolph with your bling so bright

-sod off or i will start a fight
+sod off or i will start a fightthen all the reindeer kicked him

 as they shouted out with glee